HoustonWeHaveABug/MondrianPuzzle/README.md

 Solution to challenge https://www.reddit.com/r/dailyprogrammer/comments/9dv08q/20180907_challenge_367_hard_the_mondrian_puzzle/.

-Parameters read on standard input of the mondrian program:
+The mondrian program is the solver and expects the following parameters on standard input:
 - Square order (>= 3)
 - Rotate flag (1: on, 0: off)
 - Delta A (>= 0)